enyioman/project15/project15.md

 For Wordpress Server Launch Template

 - Set up a launch template with the Webserver AMI.
-- Ensure the instances are launched into the private subnet.
+- Ensure the Instances are launched into the private subnet.
 - Assign appropriate security group.
 - Use the following userdata.
 Ensure you modify the RDS endpoint and EFS mount point.